 Erin Chesney is an associate in our Litigation group in Toronto.
 She maintains a broad litigation practice with an emphasis on commercial litigation and professional liability.
-Her commercial litigation practice includes acting for financial institutions in contract and negligence disputes.
+Her commercial litigation practice includes acting for financial institutions in contract and negligence disputes as well as helping commercial clients with freedom of information matters.
 Erin is also involved in medical defence work on behalf of the Canadian Medical Protective Association in civil, administrative and regulatory contexts.

 Erin has appeared before all levels of court in Ontario, including the Ontario Superior Court of Justice, Ontario Court of Justice and Ontario Court of Appeal.
 She has also appeared before the Court of Queen's Bench of Alberta and the Court of Appeal of Alberta.
 She regularly appears at the Commercial List in Toronto on complex commercial disputes.
 She has also appeared before the Discipline Committee of the College of Physicians and Surgeons of Ontario, the Consent and Capacity Board and the Health Professions Review Appeal Board.